-# 5 Dicosoma coral: These corals may take on many different colors, textures, and patterns often referred to as morphs.
+Dicosoma coral: These corals may take on many different colors, textures, and patterns often referred to as morphs.
 Mushrooms coral will grow and reproduce (by fission) in the aquarium when provided with the proper conditions and care.
-It’s recommended to place mushrooms along the bottom half of the aquarium because of their lighting requirements.
+It’s recommended to place mushrooms along the bottom half of the aquarium because of their requirements for reef tank lighting.
 When placing these corals in the aquarium, it’s best to leave several inches between mushrooms and other corals to avoid competition for space.

-# 2 Ricordea: Often confused with the yuma mushroom (which are not as hardy as ricordeas) these corals come in a verity of colors from Green, Blue, Orange and sometimes a mix of two colors like blue and green or orange and blue.
-Ricordea Mushrooms offer great color and will reproduce by fission in the aquarium when provided with the proper conditions and care.
+Ricordea: Often confused with the yuma mushroom (which are not as hardy as ricordeas) these corals come in a verity of colors from Green, Blue, Orange and sometimes a mix of two colors like blue and green or orange and blue.
+Ricordea Mushrooms offer great color and will reproduce by splitting in a reef tank when provided with the proper conditions and care.
 Ricordeas are also a great coral for beginners to start coral propagation efforts with.